carmelosammarco/GPSconverter/README.md

 - **Convert from GPX to CSV**

-- **Convert from GPX to KML/KMZ**

 - **Convert from GPX to JSON**

 - **Convert from GPX to HTML**

-- **Convert from GPX to RASTER**

-- **Convert from GPX to GeoJSON(Points)**
+- **Convert from GPX to KML/KMZ**

-- **Convert from GPX to GeoJSON(Line)**
+- **Convert from GPX to GeoJSON(LINE)**

 - **Convert from GPX to Shapefile(Line)**

+- **Convert from GPX to GeoJSON(POINTS)**

-- **Convert from GPX to Shapefile(Line)**
+- **Convert from GPX to Shapefile(POINTS))**

+## MAPS avaiable:

+- **GPX to GMT-MAP**

+- **CSV to GMT-MAP**

+- **HTML to RASTER**

+- **HTLM to FLASK-PROJECT**

+## Others information:

-I have still ideas and improvements that can be done ( it is an infinite process and it will never stop for me) but anyway it is a good base to start with...
-Feel free to "fork" and contribute!
+**I have still ideas and improvements that can be done ( it is an infinite process and it will never stop for me) but anyway it is a good base to start with...
+Feel free to "fork" and contribute if you wish!**

-## Stand alone version:

-At the moment it is a working in progress.
-The aim is to be able to realise an executable to run without any python requirements/installation and natively for both Window and MacOS operative systems.
-However, it is still a working in progress and just application icon is ready.. here below:
+Also I am trying to realise a stand-alone executable to run  natively for both Window and MacOS operative systems.
+However, it is still a working in progress.
+There is a folder called Script where all is set to make the executable.
+I tried many tools as py2exe, pyinstaller, py2app but i did not find still a stable recepie.

+Eventually if I will manage and especially if i find the time to dedicate to it, this will be the app icon:

 ![Imgur](https://i.imgur.com/1zIm0KGs.png)